Pandanus odorifer: Other uses

 An aromatic oil called kewra and a fragrant distillate called keorra-ka-arak are extracted from the male flowers.
 They are almost exclusively used in the form of a watery distillate called kewra water.
 Its flowers have a sweet, perfumed odor that has a pleasant quality similar to rose flowers, although kewra is considered more fruity.
-The watered-down distillate is quite diluted; it can be used by the tablespoon, often even by the teaspoon.
+The watered-down distillate is quite diluted; it can be used by the tablespoon.

 The ketaki tree's flower is never used as an offering to the god Shiva.
 According to Hindu mythology, Shiva cursed the flower that it will never be used to worship him for helping Brahma lie against him, and then to Brahma that he will not be worshipped by people.

 On Ishigaki Island, south-west of Okinawa, it is customary to use parts of the plant during Bon festivities as an offering.
 The soft shoots can also be eaten, although the taste is very astringent and the shoots are considered inedible without blanching them first.
 When they are properly treated however, the taste is similar to that of bamboo shoots.

 Despite the pineapple-like appearance of the fruit and its sweet aroma, it is very fibrous and while being non-toxic, is generally not considered for consumption.